waynesutton/promptboard/README.md

 - **AI Image Generation**:

   - Input custom text prompts to describe the desired image.
-  - Utilize openai's DALL·E 3 model for high-quality image creation.
+  - Utilize model for high-quality image creation.
   - Select from a diverse range of predefined artistic styles (see below).
   - Monitor generation progress with a real-time loading indicator featuring cycling images and cooking-themed status words.